-BE IT ENACTED BY THE CONGRESS HERE ASSEMBLED THAT:
+- 1 BE IT ENACTED BY THE CONGRESS HERE ASSEMBLED THAT: - SECTION 1.
+State the new policy in a brief declarative sentence or in as few sentences - 3 as possible. - SECTION 2.
+Define any ambiguous terms in the first section.

-- SECTION 1.
-State the new policy in a brief declarative sentence or in as few sentences as possible. - SECTION 2.
-Define any ambiguous terms in the first section. - SECTION 3.
-Name the government agency that will oversee the enforcement of the bill along with the specific enforcement mechanism. - A. Go into further details, if necessary. - B. Go into still further details, if necessary. - SECTION 4.
-Explain the funding mechanism for the bill, if necessary.
+- 5 SECTION 3.
+Name the government agency that will oversee the enforcement of the bill along with the specific enforcement mechanism. - 7 A. Go into further details, if necessary. - B. Go into still further details, if necessary. - 9 SECTION 4.
+Explain the funding mechanism for the bill, if necessary. - 10 SECTION 5.
+List the date when the bill will take effect. - SECTION 6.
+All laws in conflict with this legislation are hereby declared null and void.